hebergonza719/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Data in web pages can be dynamic, meaning that they can constantly change.
+This could be an issue if we are only running html and vanilla javascript.
+So, React JS solves this problem by allowing a developer to create reusable components that react to changes providing a seamless and smooth transition.
+I believe React JS is quiet versatile since you can import different libraries to give it more functionality, such as “useState”, “useEffect” and “styled-components”.

 - [ ] What does it mean to _think_ in react?

+It means to breakdown an app into smaller, reusable self-contained parts.
+This is quite useful when you are working in a bigger project with more developers.
+It is also important to consider what data will be changing, so we can design our app to react and update accordingly.

 - [ ] Describe state.

+A state contains properties belonging to an object.
+Whenever this state changes, React JS updates and re-renders.

 - [ ] Describe props.

+We use props in the same way we would use arguments in functions in vanilla JavaScript.
+In other words, props are arguments passed into components.
+However, the syntax is different since we have to passed them as html attributes.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are processes that run after the DOM has already rendered.
+A side effect is anything that affects something outside the scope of the function being executed.
+We use the effect hook to tell React that a side effect needs to be executed.
+It is important to use dependency arrays to indicate which state or prop the effect will be synced to, said array is also used to avoid infinite loops.

 ## Project Set Up